jdevuyst/comprehend/README.md

 The functions `cons`, `conj`, `disj`, `contains?`, `get`, `count`, `hash`, `empty`, and `seq` operate on indexed sets as expected.
 Moreover, `(s k)` = `(get s k)` if `s` is an indexed set, and if `k` is a symbol or keyword then `(k s)` = `(get s k)`.

 Use the function `c/indexed-set?` to test if an object is an indexed set.
+Use `c/index` to convert an existing set into an indexed set.
+Similarly, `c/unindex` converts an indexed set into a regular (hash) set.

 Indexed sets shine when performing pattern matching: